LLNL/quandary/Readme.md

 * Type `make main` to build the code.

 ## Running
 The code builds into the executable `./main`.
-* Show available command line arguments, type `./main --help`.
-This however also shows PETSC's command line arguments.
-So you might want to have a look into 'src/main.c' to see the command line arguments specific for this project.
-* For serial time-stepping, use `./main -ml 1`, which executes XBraid on one time-grid level, which is equivalent to serial time-stepping.
+It takes one argument being the name of the config file.
+A template for a config file listing all options is in 'config.cfg'.
+For serial time-stepping, use `maxlevels=1`, which executes XBraid on one time-grid level, which is equivalent to serial time-stepping.
-* For multigrid time-stepping, use higher `-ml` argument, e.g. the default `./main -ml 5`.
-* For parallel computations, run with `mpirun -np <nprocessors> ./main <args>`